Best Film for the Canon EOS Rebel G

 Consumer vs Professional Film

-Professional film stock have greater dynamic range, latitude, and are easier to push, which is why pro-film costs more.
+Pro film stock have a greater dynamic range, are easier to push, and expanded latitude, that is why they will cost you more.

-There’s a disparity in where 35mm rolls of film can be purchased.
-Consumer film emulsions can more often than not still be found in big-box stores and pharmacies in anemic amounts.
-Pro film often need to be bought from photography store or online.
+There’s a difference in business that sell film.
+Consumer film emulsions can generally still be found in big-box stores and pharmacies in limited amounts.
+Pro film emulsions will need to be ordered from a online retailer or specialized camera store.

-A film’s sensitivity to light is represented by the ISO.
+A film’s light sensitivity is shown as the ISO.

-The less light available to get an image, the bigger the ISO of the film will be needed.
-This comes at the trade-off of noticeably increased film grain.
+The bigger the ISO, the less light will be required to properly expose a frame.
+This comes at the expense of noticeably increased film grain.

-Latitude is the amount of stops a film can be overexposed while still holding onto usable images.
-Pro film emulsions have a larger latitude to go along with a somewhat increased cost.
+Latitude is the amount of stops a film can be overexposed while still keeping adequate images.
+Pro films have a greater latitude paired with a somewhat increased cost.

-Negative film has more latitude compared to reversal film.
-That is one of the reasons why it is deemed to be harder to work with.
+Slide film has a smaller amount of latitude than negative film.
+That is one of the reasons why it is viewed as harder to shoot.

-The range between the brightest and darkest details of a photograph is known as dynamic range.
-Parts of an image that do not fit within this range will be seen as totally white overexposed highlights or black underexposed shadows.
+The range between the shadows and highlights parts of a photograph is known as dynamic range.
+Sections of an image that are not in this range will be seen as black underexposed shadows or white overexposed highlights.